Mayfung

-Mayfung (or May Fung and May Fang) is a New Year festival celebrated on the 21 December by the Balti people in the Baltistan region of Pakistan.
+Mayfung (or May Fung and May Fang) is a New Year festival celebrated on 21 December by the Balti people in the Baltistan region of Pakistan.
 It is held to commemorate the end of the longest night of the year and the start of the Balti New Year (also called Losar; lit.
 'New Year' in Balti).
 Mayfung is traditionally celebrated in Baltistan but also in some parts of Gilgit, Chitral and Tibet in China.

 According to the people the celebration of this festival spares them from misfortunes.
 They believe that fire defends them against misfortunes and protects them from natural disasters.

 Its origins can be traced back to the Bön religion, which was the dominant religion in the region prior to Buddhism and Islam.
 The festival is also believed to be related to Losar, the Tibetan New Year.

 Etymology

 The word Mayfung is derived from two words in Balti language, "may" means fire and "fang" or "phang" means to throw or to play.
 So Mayfung literally translates to, to play with fire or to throw fireballs in the sky.